dhananjay-deshpande/speech-commands-recognition/README.md

 Speech Command Recognition on Cloud ML
 --------------------------------------------------

 Build a model to recognize speech commands from audio files.

+This repository is based on previous work done on classifying flower images which can be found [here](https://github.com/GoogleCloudPlatform/cloudml-samples/tree/master/flowers)

 - - -